CristianaLazar/mlops-bird-classification-project/reports/README.md

 >
 > Answer:

 Experiments are configured using Hydra with distinct YAML files for each experiment in a config group.
-For instance, exp1.yaml and exp2.yaml are placed in an experiment directory.
+For instance, `exp1.yaml` and `exp2.yaml` are placed in an experiment directory.
 To run an experiment, you specify the configuration file as a command-line argument.
-For example, to run exp1, the command is python train_model.py experiment=exp1.
+For example, to run exp1, the command is `python train_model.py experiment=exp1`.
 This approach replaces the need for an argparser, as Hydra handles the parsing and merging of configurations from the command line and the YAML files.

 ### Question 13